PrathanaJoshi/Hello-World/README.md

+# Instructions
+ Write a program to print hello world and commit all the intermediate files generated while converting c program into executable.

-# Hello-World
+ # Theory
-Simple hello world for c programming
+ Please update this section about your understanding about Canadian Cross